BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 Testing at the moment is done manually in our Discord or Telegram groups.
 A tester will have a conversation with you, ask you questions, and ask you to complete exercises to prove you have learned the material.

 A test is available for this lesson.
-[Go here to take the test when you are ready!](https://discord.gg/k2psXymRk3)
+[Go here to take the test when you are ready!](https://discord.gg/WvqSMfB7Jz).
+Ask to take a test in the l-earn channel.